-Congressman Scott is in his fifth term as the U.S. Representative for Georgia's Eighth Congressional District.
+Congressman Scott is in his sixth term as the U.S. Representative for Georgia's Eighth Congressional District.
 Prior to his election to Congress in 2010, Rep. Scott was a small business owner and spent 14 years in the Georgia State House, beginning with his first election at age 26.

 Austin, who graduated from the University of Georgia with a B.B.A. in Risk Management and Insurance, owned and operated an insurance brokerage firm for nearly twenty years.
 He has his Series 7, CLU, CHFC, RHU and REBC and, until his election to Congress, he had been a long-time member of NAIFA.

 He is known as a conservative on both economic and social issues and as a fierce defender of our rural communities, limited government, and a strong national defense.